 Small Business Loans

-The SBA has resources to lead you through the process of registering to be a government contractor.
+Visit the SBA federal contracting site to find resources that can guide you through the process of registering to be a government contractor.

 Research and Other Grants

-A newer benefit of being classified as a small business is to be eligible for research grants with money set aside in several US government agencies specifically for small businesses.
-These grants — called SBIR or Small Business Innovation and Research grants — are available from 10 government agencies.
-The program's goal is to stimulate research.
-More specifically,
+Small businesses are eligible for special research grants that are set aside in several U.S. government agencies specifically for small businesses.
+These are known as Small Business Innovation and Research grants, or SBIR grants.
+The program's goal is to stimulate research while helping small businesses.